Florida man who paraded Pelosi’s lectern around U.S. Capitol on Jan. 6 sentenced to 75 days in prison

 “A message just has to be sent,” Senior U.S. District Judge Reggie B. Walton told Johnson.
 “If you’re going to associate yourself with this type of behavior, and you’re going to try to engage in conduct that undermines the fundamental fabric of this society, that your freedom is going to be taken away.”

-The judge recommended two books to Johnson: “How Civil Wars Start” and “The Next Civil War,” which describe uprisings in other countries.
+The judge recommended two books to Johnson: “How Civil Wars Start” and “The Next Civil War.”

 “What we’re experiencing now is exactly some of the things that were experienced prior to those events taking place,” Walton said to Johnson.
 “And you contributed to that.”

 Johnson was apologetic, and his attorneys noted that he began cooperating fully with federal agents as soon as he was arrested on Jan.
-8, though he had destroyed his photos and social media accounts by then.
-He told the judge he knew if he had committed similar acts in other countries, “I’d be on a firing wall, not before you.”
+8, although he had destroyed his photos and social media accounts by then.
+He told the judge he knew that if he had committed similar acts in other countries, “I’d be on a firing wall, not before you.”
 He acknowledged the riot “was violent.”

 “There were things there that happened that should never have happened,” Johnson said.
 “I’m ashamed to have been a part of it.”

 Johnson, 37, of Bradenton, Fla., is a stay-at-home father of five boys between the ages of 6 and 14, according to court records, married to a medical doctor.
-He flew to the District on January 5 of last year and participated in a rally that night where he was captured by a Post video photographer yelling expletive-laden comments that Walton interpreted to mean that Johnson did not believe President Biden was legitimately elected.
+He flew to D.C. on Jan.
+5 of last year and participated in a rally that night where he was captured by a Washington Post videographer yelling expletive-laden comments that Walton interpreted to mean that Johnson did not believe President Biden was legitimately elected.

 Walton said Johnson could have turned around and gone home after that rally, in which he posted a photo of himself on Facebook with the caption, “Riot!!!”
-But he didn’t.
+But he did not.

 Instead, after President Donald Trump’s morning “Stop the Steal” rally on the Ellipse on Jan.
-6, Johnson learned of the mob assaulting the Capitol and sprinted to join them, prosecutors said.
+6, Johnson learned of the mob assaulting the Capitol and sprinted to join in, prosecutors said.
 He wound up spending 35 minutes inside the Capitol, and it was his actions in addition to parading with Pelosi’s lectern that gave Walton and the prosecutors greater concern.

-As a group of rioters approached the House chamber, with representatives huddled inside, Johnson yelled for the mob to use a bust of George Washington as a battering ram to break down the doors to the chamber.
+As a group of rioters approached the House chamber, with elected representatives huddled inside, Johnson yelled for the mob to use a bust of George Washington as a battering ram to break down the doors to the chamber.
 Assistant U.S. Attorney Jessica Arco played multiple videos that captured Johnson screaming encouragement to fellow rioters.
-Johnson also made his own video of rioters disarming a police officer, and stood near the D.C. police officer who was being crushed between doors during the attack.
+Johnson also made his own video of rioters disarming a police officer, and stood near a D.C. police officer who was being crushed between doors during the attack.

-Johnson also entered three highly sensitive areas of the Capitol, prosecutors said, and was photographed jiggling the handle of Pelosi’s chamber, seemingly trying to enter.
-Johnson said people have asked him what he would have done if the door opened and he found the speaker of the House.
+Johnson also entered three highly sensitive areas of the Capitol, prosecutors said, and was photographed jiggling the handle of Pelosi’s office suite, seemingly trying to enter.
+Johnson said people have asked him what he would have done if the door had opened and he found the speaker of the House inside.
 He said he would have asked her to take a photo with him.

 Walton did not find that claim credible.